-Our commercial revenue, if any, will be derived from sales of APADAZ or any other prodrug product candidates for which we obtain regulatory approval.
-While, in October 2018, we entered into a collaboration and license agreement, or the License Agreement, with KVK Tech, Inc., or KVK, pursuant to which we granted an exclusive license to KVK to commercialize APADAZ in the United States.
+Our commercial revenue, if any, will be derived from sales of APADAZ or any other product candidates for which we obtain regulatory approval.
+While, in October 2018, we entered into a collaboration and license agreement, or the License Agreement, with KVK, pursuant to which we granted an exclusive license to KVK to commercialize APADAZ in the United States.
 We cannot guarantee that KVK will be able to successfully commercialize APADAZ or that we will ever receive any payments under the License Agreement from commercial sales of APADAZ.
 We also do not know when, if ever, any other product candidate will be commercially available.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 To the extent that we raise additional capital through the sale of equity or debt, the terms of these securities may restrict our ability to operate.
 If we raise additional funds through collaborations, strategic alliances or marketing, distribution or licensing arrangements with third parties, we may be required to relinquish valuable rights.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or altogether cease our research and development programs or future commercialization efforts.

-Our Prodrug Product and Product Candidates
+Our Product Candidates and Partnered Asset

 We have employed our proprietary LAT technology to create a portfolio of product candidates that we believe will offer significant improvements over FDA-approved and widely-prescribed drugs.
-On February 23, 2018, we announced that the FDA approved our New Drug Application, or NDA, for APADAZ for the short-term (no more than 14 days) management of acute pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.